 Drivers of four-wheeled vehicles don’t have motorcycles on their radar.
 This happens because motorcyclists are a traffic minority and because they have a small size and unusual profile.
 Compared to most vehicles, the motorcycle has a slender profile when viewed in the front or rear.
 This means there’s less to catch the eye of the often distracted motorist.

-To avoid becoming a motorcycle accident statistic, you should master the art of being seen on the road.
+To avoid becoming a part of motorcycle accident statistic, you should master the art of being seen on the road.
 You can do this in a number of ways, as described below:

 - Install extra riding lights to your headlight.
 These should extend off to the left and right side of your headlight.
 The additional lights widen your slender profile, making you more closely resemble a four-wheeled vehicle when viewed head-on.
 This resemblance puts you back on the motorist’s radar.